SnailCharger/davan690.github.io/_drafts/template/yyyy-mm-dd-blog-template.md

 ---
-title: "Staticman-comments"
+title: "Pre-submission"
-subtitle: "For Static site generators"
-permalink: /staticman-comms.html
+subtitle: "What is it all about?"
 layout: post
+permalink:
 ---

+Pre-submission has always
 ## Tutorials

 ## My notes